aglaenze/COMSOL/README.md

 4) ```root -l -q "Convolute.C($modelNum, \"$gasName\", $hvList)"``` to convolute the gain obtained in signal root files with the spectrum of Fe (obtained with ./spectrumFe55, see Description of macros)
 5) ```root -l -q "Analyse.C($modelNum, \"$gasName\", $hvList)"```

-Alternatively, all these steps can be written in a Process.sh executable that would look like this:
+Alternatively, steps 2 to 4 can be written in a Process.sh executable that would look like this:
 ```
 #!/bin/bash